-I found the recipe about a decade ago in Red Magazine.
+I found the recipe years and years ago in Red Magazine.
 Now don’t take the piss out of me, I love Red Magazine and have bought every issue since publication.
 A former colleague of mine (and friend!) who is now a very fabulous features editor for a glossy mag always used to make fun of my love for Red saying I couldn’t be more of a Surrey housewife if I tried.
 She also made fun of my penchant for toaster toastie bags, which are AWESOME by the way, but I digress.

 Anyway I baked the recipe which is almost unheard of as I never normally make things from magazines or newspaper supplements.
 I usually ooh and ahh over the pictures saying “Doesn’t this look delicious?” to my husband whilst he tries to read about politics and The Big Issues and then I forget all about it.

 But I made this and it was quite simply the most delicious banana loaf I’d ever eaten.
 So the recipe was ripped out of the magazine and promptly Pritt Stick’d into my baking notebook for all posterity.
 Except I lost the notebook until recently, so having found it again I am determined to make it soon but I also thought it might be a good idea to whack it onto the blog as an insurance policy as I really would be sad to lose it.